marshoepial/ThunderAndLightning/README.txt

    -Lightning Wand - Attack others with the power of storms!

 Installation:
     This mod depends on Forge for Minecraft version 1.14.4, which can be found at https://files.minecraftforge.net/.
-Please be sure that you first have Forge installed in a Minecraft instance before installing LightningCraft.
+Please be sure that you first have Forge installed in a Minecraft instance before installing Thunder and Lightning.
     First, run the Mincraft instance with Forge installed at least once.
-This generates the folders and files LightningCraft requires.
+This generates the folders and files Thunder and Lightning requires.
-    Then, add the .jar LightningCraft file to the mods folder of your Minecraft instance.
+    Then, add the .jar Thunder and Lightning file to the mods folder of your Minecraft instance.
 The jar file can be found in this mod's CurseForge page, or can be generated from the source code by running the gradle command "build".

 The Basics:
    -Getting Lightning to Strike your Attractor